Music

 What this subject might lead to

 You may wish to continue your studies in Music by taking a degree course at university or Music college.
-If not, then Music is classed as an academic A-Level and so is accepted for most degree courses.
+But many students also go on to read other subjects at university.
+Studying Music shows diversity in your subject choices, as well as cultural involvement at a high level and is accepted for most degree courses.
 Most former A-Level musicians continue playing their instruments/singing at university for enjoyment.
 Each year we have a small number of students that go on to become choral scholars at Oxbridge.

 Suggested entrance requirement (if applicable)